 (LR) Exterior with aquamarine sky, probably by the same printer.

 Janesville is traditionally an industrial city, the home of the Parker Pen.
 A GMC truck plant then became its main employer.
-In 2009, I don't know who has that distinction.
-If the building had to be replaced, it's good that it was done years ago.
-I don't think it could be done today.
+In 2014, I don't know who has that distinction.

 According to its website, the library was totally replaced in 1968, and in 1996 in turn was remodeled into a strange modern edifice, Hedberg Public Library.
 HPL's site links to a great digital history page, in concert with the University of Wisconsin.